Elliot Page: 2000s: Breakthrough and acclaim

+2010s: Rise to prominence

-In August 2009, Page was cast in the big-budget Christopher Nolan thriller Inception, which began filming the same year.
+In August 2009, Page was cast in the big-budget Christopher Nolan science fiction film Inception, which began filming the same year.
 The film was released on July 16, 2010, and was a commercial success.
 It received widespread acclaim from critics, being hailed as one of the best films of the 2010s.
+Page played Ariadne, an architecture student who is a newcomer to dream espionage.
 The cast, including Page, earned several accolades, with Page earning nominations from the Saturn Awards and the MTV Awards.
-He also starred in the 2010 film Super, which he accepted after seeing the script for the film.
-The film received mixed reviews, though Page was praised for his performance.
+He also starred in the 2010 black comedy superhero film Super, which he accepted after seeing the script for the film.
+The film received mixed reviews, though Page was praised for his performance as a psychopathic teenage sidekick.
 In January 2010, Page began appearing in a series of advertisements for Cisco Systems, including commercials set in Lunenburg, Nova Scotia.
 That April, the Michael Lander film Peacock featured Page as Maggie Bailey, a struggling young mother.
 Page noted the film as "one of the boldest screenplays I've come across in my albeit short career; it's a character and story I can throw myself into and exactly the type of movie I love to be a part of".

 In April 2011, it was announced that Page would co-star as Monica in the Woody Allen film To Rome with Love, a film told in four separate vignettes; the film was released in 2012.

-In June 2012, Quantic Dream announced the video game Beyond: Two Souls in which Page through voice acting and motion-capture acting portrays one of the protagonists, Jodie Holmes; it was released on October 8, 2013, in North America.
-The game polarized critics, but Page earned praise for his performance, with GamesTM calling it "truly breathtaking [...] one of the truly great videogame acting showcases".
+In June 2012, Quantic Dream announced the video game Beyond: Two Souls, in which Page portrays one of the main player characters, Jodie Holmes, through voice acting and motion-capture acting; it was released on October 8, 2013, in North America.
+The game polarized critics, but Page earned praise for his performance, with GamesTM calling it "truly breathtaking ...
+Jodie's character is one we've seen before in many films – a troubled child with a gift, haunted by spirits, struggling with growing up", but Page excelled in giving "gravity and warmth" to the character.
 He was given various awards and nominations for the role, including the British Academy Games Award for Best Performer.
 In 2013, another video game, The Last of Us, was released.
-Page accused the production for using his likeness without permission; the character's appearance was subsequently redesigned to better reflect the actual performer's personality and make the character younger.
+Page accused the production for using his likeness without permission for the character Ellie; the character's appearance was subsequently redesigned to better reflect the actual performer's personality and make the character younger.